Press "Enter" to skip to content

 III.
 Domain of Environmental Effects on Terrestrial Ecosystems

-The activities of this domain focus on the study and assessment of the effects of environmental factors (primarily increased CO2 concentration, temperature, water availability, spectral composition of solar radiation, and modification in mineral nutrition) and their mutual interactions on metabolism, physiology, and production processes in plants at various hierarchical levels (ecosystem, plant, tissue) comprise a key condition for more accurately forecasting the impacts of global change on terrestrial ecosystems and formulating proposals for appropriate measures to mitigate these impacts.
+This domain focuses on studying and evaluating the effects of changing environmental factors (especially CO₂ concentration, temperature, moisture, solar radiation spectrum, and mineral nutrition) and their interactions on plant metabolism, physiology, and production processes.
+Research is conducted at various hierarchical levels (ecosystem, plant, tissue) using state-of-the-art analytical methods.
+These findings are essential for refining predictions of global change impacts on plants, terrestrial ecosystems, and selected animal communities, as well as for developing proposals for appropriate measures to mitigate these predominantly negative effects.

 The domain’s main objectives are as follow: